RRetelnist

 Detection tells you a coordinated retelling is happening.
 Effect tells you belief is shifting.
 Neither alone tells you whether the retelling caused the shift.
 That requires coupling.

-The coupling test — outputs
+Coupling test outputs

 Lag